 Host of the Agency Work Podcast

 Parker Plaisted is the host of the Agency Work podcast.
-Over the past seventeen years, Parker has worked in client-side marketing management roles for companies selling consumer products.
+Over the past eighteen years, Parker has worked in client-side marketing management roles for companies selling consumer products.
 He has also done freelance work helping companies acquire new customers and improve customer engagement through digital platforms.
 Parker has extensive experience working with several creative agencies on the client side and has a deep appreciation for the creative work the agencies have done for him.

 Fun Facts about Parker

 Earned an MBA degree from Owen Graduate School of Management at Vanderbilt University with concentrations in marketing and strategy in 2001.

 Managed the launch and marketing for the Epson Stylus Photo 2200 inkjet printer, which was the most popular desktop inkjet printer for professional photographers for a few years.

 Traveled to China, Japan, Taiwan, Indonesia, England and Germany on business trips.

 Had lunch with actor Anthony Hopkins and met a few more celebrities in Los Angeles.